vominhhuy71/storage-management/README.md

 # storage-management
-Application for managin items in storage.
+Application for managing items in storage.